BaileyDalton007/USNEWS_Exploratory_Data_Analysis/README.md

 To analyize and present observations and trends I found interesting while exploring the [USNEWS](https://www.usnews.com/best-colleges/rankings/national-universities) college rankings dataset.

 ## About the Data
 I scraped the data for this project from the USNEWS website.
-If you would like to scrape recent data, see a more indepth description of the data, or download the dataset used in this EDA, see that repository [here](https://github.com/BaileyDalton007/USNEWS_College_Webscraping).
+If you would like to scrape recent data, see a more in-depth description of the data, or download the dataset used in this EDA, see that repository [here](https://github.com/BaileyDalton007/USNEWS_College_Webscraping).

 ## Figures
 If you would like to have a closer look at the code or run it yourself, see `data_analysis.ipynb`.

-### USNEWS Score and Rank
+## USNEWS Score and Rank
 Considering that USNEWS [claims](https://www.usnews.com/education/best-colleges/articles/how-us-news-calculated-the-rankings) that the rankings are based off of each school's score, we can assume that the two features should be highly correlated.
 I decided to test it by plotting them against each other and got an interesting result.

 ![png](README_files/outlier_plot.png)